hardie/draft-hardie-spud-use-cases/draft-hardie-spud-use-cases.md

 Introduction        {#problems}
 ============

-SPUD
-{{draft-hildebrand-spud-prototype}}
-is a prototype for grouping UDP packets together in a session.
+SPUD {{draft-hildebrand-spud-prototype}} is a prototype for grouping UDP packets together.
 This grouping allows on-path network devices, especially middleboxes such as NATs or firewalls, to understand basic session semantics and potentially to offer salient information about their functions or the path to the endpoints.
-This document describes basic use cases for sharing that session semantic and for using the information shared
+This document describes basic use cases for sharing that semantic and for using the information shared

 Terminology          {#Terminology}